About hydrant flushing

 The Department of Public Works periodically conducts hydrant flushing to remove built-up rust and sediment from the water system.

 Next scheduled flushing

-Fall hydrant flushing begins Oct.
-16 and runs through Nov.
-16, beginning at 9 a.m. on weekdays only.
+Fall hydrant flushing will start on October 1, 2018 and runs through October 19, 2018, beginning at 8:30 a.m. on weekdays only.
 No flushing will be done on the weekends.
 Hydrants are flushed to ensure that water does not stagnate in the system.
 During flushing, your water may become discolored from iron (rust) in the pipes.
 There are no known health risks associated with consuming discolored water caused from iron (rust) in the pipes, but Public Works recommends that you refrain from using discolored water until it runs clear.
 It is recommended that you not wash clothes when your area is being flushed.
 If your laundry becomes discolored, keep the items wet and pick-up a free bottle of Red-B-Gone at Village Hall.

 Flushing signs will be placed throughout neighborhoods to alert you of when an area is to be flushed.
 Flushing begins in the north part of town (near the intersection of Route 30 and Orchard Drive) and proceeds south.

-Keep up with the progress of crews as they work through town by viewing the progression map below to best determine when your area will be flushed, or call 708-503-7702
+Keep up with the progress of crews as they work through the Village by viewing the progression map below to best determine when your area will be flushed, or call 708-503-7702.

 Highlighted areas are approximate locations only.
 Click the double arrow in the top left corner of the map to open the legend to view tentative dates when specific areas will be flushed.
 You can also zoom in on the map by using the + button and zoom out by using the - button.
 Additionally, you may quickly view your area by clicking on the search icon in the top right corner and entering your street address.